DTStack/Taier/docs/submit_EN.md

 #### task run

 ##### temporary run
-After the task is configured on the Taiga platform, click Run.
+After the task is configured on the Taier platform, click Run.
 After the task is completed, you can see the output log information on the platform for task debugging.

 ![](./images/submit/temprun.png)